saybaar/gabc-converter/README.md

 gabc-converter is a command-line tool to convert gabc files to JSON or Lilypond.
 It provides a basic interface to functions in the [gabc-parser](https://github.com/saybaar/gabc-parser) Rust library.

 ## Build and installation
 To build and install this program, you will need the Rust programming language and its build tool, cargo.
 See [rustup.rs](https://rustup.rs/) to install them.
+Rust will require

 Clone this repository with `git clone https://github.com/saybaar/gabc-converter.git`.

-From the project directory, run `cargo test` to test the application, `cargo build` to build it without installing (the gabc-converter binary will appear in target/debug/ and can be run from there), or `cargo install` to build and install it (see [here](https://doc.rust-lang.org/book/second-edition/ch14-04-installing-binaries.html) for help with the "cargo install" command).
+From the project directory, run `cargo build` to build the application without installing (the gabc-converter binary will appear in target/debug/ and can be run from there), or `cargo install` to build and install it (see [here](https://doc.rust-lang.org/book/second-edition/ch14-04-installing-binaries.html) for help with the "cargo install" command; in particular, it requires that `$HOME/.cargo/bin` is in your `$PATH` environment variable).

 This tool has only been tested on Linux systems.
 If you would like to use it on another OS and run into problems, please open an issue!